Petroteq Energy, Inc. and First Bitcoin Capital Corp. Announce Blockchain-based Initiative to Optimize Oil & Gas Supply Chain Management

-Studio City, California--(Newsfile Corp. - November 5, 2017) - Petroteq Energy, Inc. (TSXV: PQE) (OTCQX: PQEFF) (FSE: MW4A) today announces a co-development agreement with First Bitcoin Capital Corp.
+STUDIO CITY, CA -- (Marketwired) -- 11/06/17 -- Petroteq Energy, Inc. (TSX VENTURE: PQE) (OTCQX: PQEFF) (FRANKFURT: MW4A) today announces a co-development agreement with First Bitcoin Capital Corp.
 (OTC: BITCF) in which the companies will develop a new supply chain management platform based on advanced blockchain technology to be used in the global oil and gas industry.

 Per the agreement, Petroteq and First Bitcoin Capital will share industry experience and financial and technological resources with the intent to develop and operate an enterprise-grade, blockchain-based platform that will enable oil and gas companies globally to conduct transactions.